DonovanVA/Glare_Suppression/README.md

 curl -X POST -F "image=@images/002.png" http://localhost:4000/infer
 ```

-3. Script (both `/ping` and `/infer`), image will be saved in predictions folder
+3. Script (both `/ping` and `/infer`), images will be read from `images` and results will be saved in `predictions` folder
 ```
 python scripts/test_endpoint.py
 ```
-the script will save images in `predictions`

-`predictions_mae` will have images that are pre-ran using the U-Net with mae loss
+`predictions_mae` will have images that are pre-ran using the U-Net with mae loss for comparison

 ### 4. You can toggle the model (text_perceptual/mae) in server.py
 ```